Assign apps to groups with Microsoft Intune

 Select Add Group to open the Add group pane that is related to the app.

 For the specific app, select an assignment type:

-Available for enrolled devices: Users install the app from the Company Portal app or website.
+Available for enrolled devices: Assign the app to groups of users who can install the app from the Company Portal app or website.

 Available with or without enrollment: Assign this app to groups of users whose devices are not enrolled with Intune.
-Apps from Managed Google Play don't support this option.
+Users must be assigned an Intune license, see Intune Licenses.